4wheeljive/AnimARTrixPlayground/README.md

   - values (ranges/steps/etc.)
   - control (e.g., add oscilation?)

-- UI feedback/indication of which parameters do/do not affect the current animation
+- UI feedback/indication of which parameters do/do not affect the current animation DONE

 - Identify/constrain parameter triggers that do nothing other than reset animation positions